Geoff King has been writing in his spare time since 2006 and has self-published two novels.

 His short story, The Woman in the Cave is included in The Writers’ Coop anthology, Down the Rabbit Hole – Weird Stories Volume One, published on 1st November 2018.

 Geoff was born weighing 9 lbs 10 oz and three weeks late in Rustington, West Sussex, UK, in the quaintly named Zachary Merton Maternity Hospital.
 He has been three weeks late ever since.
 His parents were rather perturbed when he emerged like a purple, elephantine walnut with six inch hairs on his back.
-Thankfully these hairs fell out within a few days, though a shorter pelt regrew in adulthood.
+Thankfully these hairs fell out within a few days, although a shorter pelt regrew in adulthood.

 After dropping out of a Zoology degree at Royal Holloway College, University of London, he endured a series of unsatisfactory positions as a wage slave, before deciding to “stick it to the man” and attempt self-employment in the wonderful realm of woodwork.
 Thirty-four years later, he is now unemployable because he refuses to do what he’s told – except by his wife, with whom he is willing to discus the options.